Born Fundamentalist, Born Again Catholic

 After studying this text from a Catholic perspective, I knew in my head that the Church was right.
 John 6 clearly taught that the Body of Christ was the sustenance that I needed for eternity.
 Zechariah had predicted it.
 Jesus had instituted it.
 And only one Church in town taught this truth as Jesus stated it: the Catholic parish five blocks from my house.

 Several months later, through another grace of God, I was reconciled to the Catholic Church: not alone, but together with my wife and all six of our children.
-That was 17 years ago.
+That was over twenty years ago.
 Since then, God has blessed us with two more children.

 I can honestly say that reconciling with the Church is the best thing our family has ever done.
 This Church is a wonderful place to raise a family and to travel on our pilgrimage to heaven.
 In fact, it is the only place God ever intended for us.